getify/Functional-Light-JS/manuscript/apB.md

 So wait.
 If we don't get the automatic short-circuting, why is Maybe useful at all?!?
 That seems like its whole point.

 Never fear!
 We can simply provide the empty-check externally, and the rest of the short-circuting behavior of the Maybe monad will work just fine.
-Here's how you could do the `someObj.something.else.entirely` nested-property access from before, but more "correctly":
+Here's how you could do the nested-property access (`someObj.something.else.entirely`) from before, but more "correctly":

 ```js
 function isEmpty(val) {